Council of State (Ireland): Members

 Unlike most of the president's other duties, which must be conducted in accordance with the advice of the cabinet, the seven presidential appointees to the Council of State are chosen at the president's absolute discretion.
 These appointees retain their positions until the president's successor takes office.

 The Constitution explicitly states that members appointed by the President may resign, or be dismissed by the President.
 Former office holders are members if "able and willing to act as a member", which implies an ability to resign; but there is no provision for dismissing them.
 When the McCracken Tribunal found in 1997 that former Taoiseach Charles Haughey had misled the Tribunal, there were calls for him to formally resign from the Council of State.
 He did not do so, although he sent his regrets to subsequent meetings of the council until his death.

 Members of the Council of State may be excused from jury duty.

-The Constitution specifies a declaration of office, "in the presence of Almighty God", which a new member must take before attending an official meeting.
-Tánaiste Éamon Gilmore, a declared agnostic, sought legal advice before attending the 2013 Council meeting.
+The Constitution specifies a declaration of office, "in the presence of Almighty God", which a new member must take before attending an official meeting. Éamon Gilmore, a declared agnostic, sought legal advice before attending the 2013 Council meeting as Tánaiste.
 The 1996 Constitutional Review Group recommended making the religious part optional.
+In 2013, six of the seven Presidential appointees to the Council of State jointly made a similar submission to the Constitutional Convention which was discussing removing the offence of blasphemy from the constitution.